-The idea of sexual attraction to or sexual involvement with people under the age of consent – or at least eyebrow-raisingly younger than the protagonist, in some cases, but not necessarily underage – is something that goes back to the earliest days of rock’n’roll (Jerry Lee Lewis marrying his thirteen year old cousin, for a start), and has much more recently gone to unconscionable extremes (Ian Watkins of the Lostprophets never wrote songs about it, but instead acted upon his unpleasant desires), and over the fifty years between these two events, an awful lot of songs have been released that skirt around the subject, or take it head on.
+The idea of sexual attraction to or sexual involvement with people under the age of consent – or at least eyebrow-raising younger than the protagonist, in some cases, but not necessarily underage – is something that goes back to the earliest days of rock’n’roll (Jerry Lee Lewis marrying his thirteen-year-old cousin, for a start), and has much more recently gone to unconscionable extremes (Ian Watkins of the Lostprophets never wrote songs about it, but instead acted upon his unpleasant desires), and over the fifty years between these two events, an awful lot of songs have been released that skirt around the subject, or take it head-on.
 And not all of them feature younger women/girls, and older men.

 Or, in other words, no allegations of actual impropriety are intended with this Tuesday Ten, particularly as some of these songs have some difficult subjects and events in them.